deekayen/aidstoscoutmastership/manuscript/appendix.md

 6. It has been suggested that the Scout Movement might give valuable help in the physical development and health of the boys of the nation if it started a regular physical system.
 For this purpose it has been proposed to institute an "Athletes" Badge in three classes, viz. :-

-   *First-class.* - Boys who are up to the average standard of their age in various details of physical develppment and who can swim.
+   *First-class.* - Boys who are up to the average standard of their age in various details of physical development and who can swim.

    *Second-class.* - Boys who are similarly up to the standard, but who cannot swim.